Economic Action Plan 2013 proposes to provide up to $124.9 million to build a bridge-causeway between Nuns Island and the Island of Montreal.

 In January 2012, the federal government launched the environmental assessment phase and is working closely with key stakeholders, such as the Government of Québec and municipalities in the Montreal area.

 Planning work for the replacement of the existing Champlain Bridge is under way.
-The initiative is now in its second year and the work is being performed within the established timelines.
+The initiative is now in its third year and the work is being performed within the established timelines.

 Find Out More